muteldar/uphinx/README.md

 ### How to use

 1. Clone this repo
-2. Add youre site(index.php) and whatever needed to the web directory
+2. Add your site(index.php) and whatever needed to the web directory
 3. Vagrant up
 4. Hit localhost:8080 to see your site.